P versus NP problem: Results about difficulty of proof

-While the P versus NP problem is generally considered unsolved, many amateur and some professional researchers have claimed solutions.
-Gerhard J. Woeginger compiled a list of 62 purported proofs of P = NP from 1986 to 2016, of which 50 were proofs of P ≠ NP, 2 were proofs the problem is unprovable, and one was a proof that it is undecidable.
-Some attempts at resolving P versus NP have received brief media attention, though these attempts have since been refuted.

 Logical characterizations

-The P = NP problem can be restated in terms of expressible certain classes of logical statements, as a result of work in descriptive complexity.
+The P = NP problem can be restated as certain classes of logical statements, as a result of work in descriptive complexity.

 Consider all languages of finite structures with a fixed signature including a linear order relation.
-Then, all such languages in P can be expressed in first-order logic with the addition of a suitable least fixed-point combinator.
-Effectively, this, in combination with the order, allows the definition of recursive functions.
+Then, all such languages in P are expressible in first-order logic with the addition of a suitable least fixed-point combinator.
+Recursive functions can be defined with this and the order relation.
 As long as the signature contains at least one predicate or function in addition to the distinguished order relation, so that the amount of space taken to store such finite structures is actually polynomial in the number of elements in the structure, this precisely characterizes P.

 Similarly, NP is the set of languages expressible in existential second-order logic—that is, second-order logic restricted to exclude universal quantification over relations, functions, and subsets.
 The languages in the polynomial hierarchy, PH, correspond to all of second-order logic.
 Thus, the question "is P a proper subset of NP" can be reformulated as "is existential second-order logic able to describe languages (of finite linearly ordered structures with nontrivial signature) that first-order logic with least fixed point cannot?".
 The word "existential" can even be dropped from the previous characterization, since P = NP if and only if P = PH (as the former would establish that NP = co-NP, which in turn implies that NP = PH).

 Polynomial-time algorithms

-No algorithm for any NP-complete problem is known to run in polynomial time.
-However, there are algorithms known for NP-complete problems with the property that if P = NP, then the algorithm runs in polynomial time on accepting instances (although with enormous constants, making the algorithm impractical).
+No known algorithm for a NP-complete problem runs in polynomial time.
+However, there are algorithms known for NP-complete problems that if P = NP, the algorithm runs in polynomial time on accepting instances (although with enormous constants, making the algorithm impractical).
 However, these algorithms do not qualify as polynomial time because their running time on rejecting instances are not polynomial.
 The following algorithm, due to Levin (without any citation), is such an example below.
 It correctly accepts the NP-complete language SUBSET-SUM.
 It runs in polynomial time on inputs that are in SUBSET-SUM if and only if P = NP: